updeshxp/Serenity_kernel/README.md

       but will work on different machines regardless of whether they have a math coprocessor or not.

-    - The "kernel hacking" configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
-Thus you should probably answer 'n' to the questions for "development", "experimental", or "debugging" features.
+    - The `kernel hacking` configuration details usually result in a bigger or slower kernel (or both), and can even make the kernel less stable by configuring some routines to actively try to break bad code to find kernel problems (kmalloc()).
+Thus you should probably answer 'n' to the questions for `development`, `experimental`, or `debugging` features.

-COMPILING the kernel:
+# COMPILING the kernel:

  - Make sure you have at least gcc 3.2 available.
    For more information, refer to Documentation/Changes.

    Please note that you can still run a.out user programs with this kernel.

- - Do a "make" to create a compressed kernel image.
-It is also possible to do "make install" if you have lilo installed to suit the kernel makefiles, but you may want to check your particular lilo setup first.
+ - Do a `make` to create a compressed kernel image.
+It is also possible to do `make install` if you have lilo installed to suit the kernel makefiles, but you may want to check your particular lilo setup first.

    To do the actual install, you have to be root, but none of the normal build should require that.
 Don't take the name of root in vain.

- - If you configured any of the parts of the kernel as `modules', you will also have to do "make modules_install".
+ - If you configured any of the parts of the kernel as `modules', you will also have to do `make modules_install`.

  - Verbose kernel compile/build output:

    Normally, the kernel build system runs in a fairly quiet mode (but not totally silent).
 However, sometimes you or other kernel developers need to see compile, link, or other commands exactly as they are executed.
-   For this, use "verbose" build mode.
-This is done by inserting "V=1" in the "make" command.
+   For this, use `verbose` build mode.
+This is done by inserting `V=1` in the `make` command.
 E.g.:

      make V=1 all

-   To have the build system also tell the reason for the rebuild of each target, use "V=2".
-The default is "V=0".
+   To have the build system also tell the reason for the rebuild of each target, use `V=2`.
+The default is `V=0`.

  - Keep a backup kernel handy in case something goes wrong.
 This is especially true for the development releases, since each new release